Make WordPress Core

 Severity: normal Version: 3.1

-Component: Editor Keywords: has-patch has-ux-feedback needs-testing
+Component: Editor Keywords: has-patch has-ux-feedback has-testing-info commit has-screenshots

 Focuses: ui, accessibility Cc: